RibbonCommunications/webrtc-js-sdk/docs/ribbon-webrtc-doc.md

 Subscribes to platform notifications for an SDK service.

-For push notifications on link, please see [notifications.registerPush][152]
+For push notifications on WebRTC Gateway, please see [notifications.registerPush][152]

 The SDK currently only supports the `websocket` channel as a subscription type.